fabiopapais/showface-back/README.md

     ```json
     {
         "id": "1",
     }
     ```

 - [POST] **/event/new**

     Creates a new event and returns the event's properties.
     A .zip file containing the images is **necessary** and should be uploaded in the process along with the JSON for event creation.
+Uses multipart/form-data and keys "data" and "file" for the JSON and image, respectively.

     ```json
     {
         "name": "Example Event",
         "photographer": "User",
         "photographerLink": "user.com",
         "userId": 1,
         "userName": "User1"
     }
     ```